Spectator Church

 My spiritual heritage was outside the box.
 I was birthed into the Kingdom of God during the Jesus Movement and was very active in what we’d now call a network of “organic” or “simple” fellowships.
 But as the decades passed, I allowed myself to be slowly but surely drawn into the box.

-Getting back out required a radical paradigm shift as I honestly and painfully let Scripture strip away my man-made traditions and accumulated expectations.
+Getting back out required a fundamental paradigm shift as I honestly and painfully let Scripture strip away my man-made traditions and accumulated expectations.

 Continue reading